ThabisoM7/Reverse-Shell/README.md

-# Techinal Documentation
+# Techical Documentation

-Learnt to build a reverse shell, allowing an attacker access to a target system..
+Learnt how to build a reverse shell, allowing an attacker access to a target system..
 I went through the work of Mr. Yosifovich; the author Windows Internals to guide in building the base and I have debugged and added extra functionality.

 ---
 # Overview of architecture: